peffis/edocker.mk/README.md

 The build scripts in the *bin* folder are derived from Peter Morgan's [Erlang in Docker From Scratch](https://github.com/shortishly/erlang-in-docker-from-scratch).
-The purpose of the work in this repository is to integrate Peter's way of building erlang docker images with erlang.mk in a reusable manner, making it more of a stand-alone build tool and, also, making it possible to build erlang releases and docker images also from a machine that does not have a Linux Erlang runtime.
+The purpose of the work in this repository is to integrate Peter's way of building erlang docker images with erlang.mk in a reusable manner, making it more of a stand-alone build tool and, also, making it possible to build erlang releases and docker images also from a machine that does not have a Linux Erlang runtime (I have mostly used this on my Macbook).

 You can use this project to build *Linux Erlang releases* and make small *Erlang Docker images* of your Erlang project.
-Like in Peter's repo, the docker image is based on *scratch* and contains only the bare Erlang release, no Ubuntu, Alpine or Debian OS.
+Like in Peter's repo, the docker image is based on the *scratch image* and contains only the bare Erlang release, no Ubuntu, Alpine or Debian OS.

 *edocker.mk* make use of a Docker container as *build machine* so you can